bashrc2/libreserver-maker/README.md

 2. Decompress the built image using tar:
     ```
     $ cd freedom-maker/build
-    $ tar -xvf freedombox-unstable_2015-08-06_beaglebone-armhf-card.tar.xz
+    $ unxz freedombox-unstable_2015-08-06_beaglebone-armhf-card.img.xz
     ```

    The above command is an example for the beaglebone image built on 2015-08-06.
-Your tar file name will be different.
+Your compressed file name will be different.

 3. Copy the image to your card.
 Double check and make sure you don't write to your computer's main storage (such as /dev/sda).
 Also